 After the Kabuki drops, attendees were welcome to climb in and explore the working battery electric trucks.
 Suites and selfies were abound as excited attendees took a look under the hood.
 The excitement continued as the demo station of the ground breaking xosphere app opened to guests.
 There was plenty to sustain these guests as they made their way freely between both spaces.
 In the lounge space a DJ spun tracks while the catering crews served up Bento Boxes, Kabobs from the East and kept an ample supply of dishes at an interactive mashed potato station.
 All food was served with sustainable cutlery, including palm leaf dishes.
 You could feel the world moving forward from the texture of the leaf dishes to the upbeat music.

 Here at Event Solutions we go the extra mile to give our clients an electrifying experience.
-Whether you are recharging employees or looking to fire up investors and customers, a strategic partnership with a comprehensive event company designed to work with your marketing and sales efforts can make the difference to your ROI.
-Drop a line and we’ll drop the curtain for you!
+Whether you are recharging employees or looking to fire up investors and customers, a strategic partnership with a comprehensive event agency designed to work with your marketing and sales efforts can make the difference to your ROI.
+Find more ideas to build excitement for your brand activation event and 5 extraordinary product launch ideas or drop a line and we’ll drop the curtain for you!